REVEL trial overview

 †24 patients at East Asian sites received a starting dose of docetaxel at 60 mg/m2 every 3 weeks.

 Supportive Efficacy Outcome Measures: Progression-free survival (PFS), objective response rate (ORR)

 - Patients received treatment until disease progression, unacceptable toxicity, withdrawal, or death3

-REVEL: EXPLORATORY SUBGROUP ANALYSIS IN PATIENTS WITH AGGRESSIVE DISEASE‡4
+REVEL: EXPLORATORY SUBGROUP ANALYSIS OF PATIENTS WITH AGGRESSIVE DISEASE‡4

 REVEL EXPLORATORY ANALYSIS6,7:

 The REVEL trial was not powered for subgroup analyses, nor were any such analyses error-controlled.
 The primary platinum-refractory population was a pre-specified subgroup in the REVEL trial; however, the subgroup of patients with rapidly progressing disease (time-to-progression on prior therapy within 9 or 12 weeks, (n=133/N=1253) and (n=209/N=1253), respectively) was not pre-specified.
 Each subgroup analysis presented was exploratory.
 Kaplan-Meier estimates and Cox regression analyses of OS and PFS were performed for all subgroups.
 The Cochran-Mantel-Haenszel test assessed differences in ORR between treatment groups.
 Safety analyses were performed on both subsets of patients from the safety population, defined as all patients who had received at least one dose of study drug.